 First Timer Primer

-The purpose of this letter is to not only welcome all of you to the Senior Ski Team Program to your first season but to also give you a primer on what the Senior Ski Program is and is not so once you've read and listened to this email, you should be semi familiar with the operational side of things.
+The purpose of this letter is to not only welcome all of you to the Senior Ski Team Program and to your first season but to also give you a primer on what the Senior Ski Program is and is not so once you've read this introduction, you should be semi familiar with the background and operational side of things.

 A Short History Lesson

-We started with 7 intrepid skiers 18 seasons ago and 4 of them are still within our ranks; all now in their 80's and as keen as ever.
-In the second season we had 49 skiers then 96 then 180 and so on until we reached 250 around year 5, I had to cap it for 2 or 3 seasons just to find and train coaches to keep up with the demand and we are now at about 300 skiers; even this year despite having had a higher than normal attrition rate [because of covid.]
-This also means that we have more new skiers than normal of course.
+We started with 7 intrepid skiers 19 seasons ago and 4 of them are still within our ranks; all now in their 80's and as keen as ever.
+In the second season we had 49 skiers then 96 then 180 and so on until we reached 250 around year 5, I had to cap it for 2 or 3 seasons just to find and train coaches to keep up with the demand and we are now at about 340 skiers; with the bump attributed to the return of the Covid refugees.
+The number of new skiers has remained about the same at about 50 people.

-People have remained very loyal over the seasons and last year we had our highest retention rate at over 90%.
-I believe that it will be about 83% this year and of the returnees, the average skier has been with us for 5 years or more.
+Our skiers have remained very loyal over the seasons and in the year before Covid, we had our highest retention rate at over 90%.
+Last year, it dropped to about 83%.
+However, we continue to enjoy a loyal following with at least 50% of our returnees, have been with us for 5 years or more.

 How did we get to be known as the Senior Ski Team?

-In the beginning, the core had no interest in 'drop in style lessons' and wanted to have the same instructor.
+In the beginning, the core had no interest in 'drop in style lessons' and wanted to have the same instructor session after session.
 In fact, they weren't even keen on the 'lesson idea' so much as they wanted to be grouped with similarly aged people with safety and camaraderie as the core tenets.

 It didn't take long for us to refine the language and quickly we became known for conducting sessions instead of lessons and the instructors soon became coaches.

 As the seasons went by, it became crystal clear that people didn't like interlopers.
-At one point, we let people 'makeup' missed sessions by letting them drop in when it was convenient for them to do so.
+At one point, we let people 'makeup' missed sessions by letting them drop in where space was available when it was convenient for them to do so.
 This didn't go over well with the "Teams" though and it became clear from the feedback that something had to be done about it.

 The year after I made 'drop ins' a thing of the past, our retention rate soared.
 That was many years ago now and as they say, the rest is history.
 So you can see that the groups eventually truly want to see themselves as teams.